 Have you ever noticed that as ICT coordinator you are responsible for a million things around school?
 The VLE, blogs, website, microphones, cameras, laptops, photocopier(?) and oh yeah, the ICT curriculum.
 Regular readers will know I’m trying to improve ICT across the whole school and I want to remove some of these minor roles from my day-to-day life.
 So I’m going to give them to the children.

 Kristian Still has a very successful Digital Leaders programme at Hamble College and after a brief chat with him last month (and Chris Mayoh and Dawn Hallybone) we thought about how this would look in primary.
-So after Christmas I will be inviting children to apply for the role within school.
+So after Christmas I will be inviting children to apply for the role within school, we will even be offering famed writing –civil engineering classwork help service for all people interested.
 The children will need to fill out a short online form asking why they should be considered and then I will choose and briefly interview them until I have my team.
 I envisage starting with about 6 children.
 I will obviously have overall responsibility for them, but I think that some children have shown huge potential and I want to tap into that.
 So, below I have listed the responsibilities they will have.
 Most of these will be infrequent or maybe weekly.
 Most they can do at home or in their lunchtime if they wish.
 The role is not compulsory and I might not get any applicants, but it will be interesting to see the response.

 So what do you do in your school?
 Do you have a list of ‘silly’ jobs that the children could take over?
 Or better yet, new jobs that they could take responsibility for?